 It’s easy to see why Sal is the archipelago’s most popular destination for tourists and the island where you should start your adventure.
-Sal is known as a beach lover’s paradise thanks to its long stretches of golden sandy beaches which sink into azure colored waters.
+Sal is known as a beach lover’s paradise thanks to its long stretches of golden, sandy beaches which sink into azure-colored waters.
 For years it’s been a favorite for water sports enthusiasts who love to surf, kite surf, and deep-sea fish.
-A week on Sal can include excursions to “Shark’s Bay” to wade among native lemon sharks, or “Blue Eye”, a stunning natural formation of coastal lava pools.
-The salt trade used to be one of Sal’s main industries, (“Sal” means “salt”) and visitors can even float in the salt mine waters located in an extinct volcano crater, considered a mini spa for your skin.
-Sal is also known for what’s below the water with the opportunity to do some great snorkeling and scuba diving.
+A week on Sal can include excursions to Shark’s Bay to wade among native lemon sharks, or Blue Eye, a stunning natural formation of coastal lava pools.
+The salt trade used to be one of Sal’s main industries, (Sal means salt) and visitors can even float in the salt mine waters located in an extinct volcano crater, considered a mini spa for your skin.
+Sal is also known for what’s below the water - visitors have the opportunity to do some great snorkeling and scuba diving.

-The island of São Vicente is one of the most diverse in Cabo Verde, located in the western group.
-Like the rest of the archipelago, it also has stunning beaches, but what sets it apart is its breathtaking inland landscapes, and a vibrant capital, Mindelo, that is home to a thriving art and music scene.
-It is said there is music around every corner.
-A day's adventure on São Vincente features a visit to the local fish market, a breathtaking view over Mindelo town from Monte Verde (the highest peak on the island), and a stop along the northern most coast to visit the fisherman village of Salamansa.
+The island of São Vicente is located in the western group of islands and is one of the most diverse in Cabo Verde.
+Like the rest of the archipelago, it has stunning beaches.
+However, what truly sets it apart is its breathtaking inland landscapes, plus its vibrant capital city.
+Mindelo is home to a thriving art and music scene and it is said there is music around every corner.
+A day's adventure on São Vincente features a visit to the local fish market, a breathtaking view over Mindelo from Monte Verde (the highest peak on the island), and a stop along the northern-most coast to visit the fishing village of Salamansa.

 Fogo, Maio, and Brava

-Located on either side of Santiago along the southern edge of the Cabo Verde archipelago are the three less visited islands of Fogo, Maio, and Brava.
+Located on either side of Santiago along the southern edge of the Cabo Verde archipelago are the three less-visited islands of Fogo, Maio, and Brava.

 The most prominent of the three is Fogo, simply because it has the highest point in the Cabo Verde chain, Pico de Fogo (which translates to Mountain of Fire).
 The volcano has erupted periodically since 1680, with the most recent eruption occurring in 2014.
-This means that the rich volcanic soil grows delicious coffee on the low-level island coastline and fine wines from grapes grown on the volcano’s sloping sides and even inside the actual crater!
+This means that the rich volcanic soil produces delicious coffee on the low-level island coastline and fine wines from grapes grown on the volcano’s sloping sides and even inside the actual crater!
 The most popular island activity is the six-hour climb to the top of Pico de Fogo.

-Just to the east of Santiago is Maio, another great beach destination, complete with colorful houses and turquoise waters.
+Just to the east of Santiago is Maio - another great beach destination - complete with colorful houses and turquoise waters.
 The pace on Maio, however, is much slower and the beaches are empty and secluded.
 That’s because the island is accessible only by ferry or small plane and there are only a few basic hotels.